Last updated on August 23rd, 2022 at 05:11 pm

 Why use PELV?

-When designing the switchgear and controlgear assemblies for machines, one method for shock protection offered by IEC 60204 – 1 is the use of PELV.
-You can use this method if it makes sense in the application, or you can use one of the other shock protection methods provided for in that circuit.
+When designing the switchgear and controlgear assemblies for machines, one method for shock protection offered by IEC 60204-1 is the use of PELV.
+You can use this method if it makes sense in the application or one of the other shock protection methods provided for in that circuit.

 If you would like to read some more on this topic, you might want to check out these articles: